lyc102/ifem/docs/_docs/log.md

 ## FreeNode, FreeEdge, FreeDof

 Change them to logical arrays.
-It might cause error when `lenght(freeNode)` is used.
+It might cause error when `length(freeNode)` is used.

-## To-Do

-- Design HX preconditioner for solving HodgeLap.
-The current one is only for edge element on uniform refine mesh since the transfer operator is only implemented.
-Then modify HX precondition to solve this restriction.
-- Stokes equations in 3D.
-- Maxwellsaddle with more edge elements.
--

 ## mg